-Though I must admit, I’ve never understood how a body with no heartbeat or need for oxygen has so much fresh blood?
+Though I must admit, I’ve never understood how a body with no heartbeat or need for oxygen has so much fresh blood.
 In any case, he arrives in a neighborhood that’s still being built and where he meets up with someone he was apparently looking for.

-We recognize the man from flashbacks – we see throughout this episode – as the trusted assistant of a rich business man, who Strand steals a small fortune from in New Orleans.
-This flashback takes place after Hurricane Katrina hit, so that takes us back to sometime right after August of 2005.
+We recognize the man from flashbacks – we see throughout this episode – as the trusted assistant of a rich businessman, who Strand steals a small fortune from in New Orleans.
+This flashback takes place after Hurricane Katrina hit, so that takes us back to some time right after August of 2005.

-I’ll be happy to state that during their first scene together, when they first meet at a bar and strike up a conversation, I said out loud “Just kiss already” because no one talks with their faces inches apart while looking a each others lips, without it screaming “I want to kiss those lips and so I’ll stay close and stare till it happens”.
+I’ll be happy to state that during their first scene together, when they first meet at a bar and strike up a conversation, I said out loud “Just kiss already” because no one talks with their faces inches apart while looking at each others lips, without it screaming “I want to kiss those lips and so I’ll stay close and stare till it happens”.
 Had it been a man and a woman in this scene, anyone would’ve seen it from a mile away, but I think others were surprised when the two later holds hands and talk about the importance of “we” and “us” against the world.

-Fortunately, they also share a kiss in a later scene just to eliminate any doubt that these two men are in facts lovers.
+Fortunately, they also share a kiss in a later scene just to eliminate any doubt that these two men are in fact lovers.
 The kiss is shown in a scene when Strand wants to go to L.A. just as the outbreak begins.
 He’s hoping to buy some cheap land since the city of angels is clearly heading straight for Hell.
 Thomas doesn’t want him to leave since it isn’t safe, but they’ve both always done business based on the saying “When there’s blood in the streets, buy land!”
 Also, there’s the reason for the episode title for you.

 Oh yeah, and the relationship between Victor Strand and Thomas Abigail – yes, like the boat – happens after Strand steals the man’s credit cards.
 Thomas gets very drunk at their first “meet-cute” at a bar.
 Hell yeah, I’m milking this gay interracial storyline for all it’s worth before it’s time for the usual “bury your gays” routine and one dies.